Mary Moriarty: Chief public defender of Hennepin County

 In 2014, after spending 25 years as a public defender, Moriarty was selected as Hennepin County's first female chief public defender.
 As chief, Moriarty oversaw some 45,000 cases per year and managed a staff of 140 attorneys and over 70 support staff including investigators, dispositional advisors, paralegals, IT personnel, legal office assistants and law clerks.
 An evaluation from the National Center for State Courts stated that under Moriarty's leadership, Hennepin County had one of the best public defender offices in the country, one that was as successful as a private law firm.

 Moriarty and her team exposed inequities in the criminal legal system within Hennepin County.
 In 2018, they showed that low-level marijuana stings in Hennepin County overwhelmingly targeted Black people.
 Moriarty's office forced Hennepin County Attorney Mike Freeman and the Minneapolis Police Department to stop the stings, which many viewed as racially biased.
 In 2020, Moriarty's office conducted a study that revealed Black people were overwhelmingly more likely to be stopped by police for traffic violations—even though White drivers were more likely to have contraband.

 On December 23, 2019, Minnesota State Public Defender Bill Ward announced that he was placing Moriarty on indefinite suspension.
 The Minnesota Board of Public Defense hired a law firm to investigate allegations that she had posted offensive content on social media, created a fearful environment in her office and fractured relationships with criminal justice leaders.
-Ward pushed the state board not to renew the contract of Moriarty.
+Ward requested that the state board not renew the contract of Moriarty.
 Minnesota Attorney General Keith Ellison said that Moriarty is “one of the most principled people I know.
 I'm concerned about her treatment; it appears connected to her advocacy for racial justice.”
 Ellison called for the Minnesota Board of Public Defense to examine the process that led to Moriarty's suspension, saying he believed Moriarty was targeted for speaking out against racial bias in the criminal justice system.

-On September 30, 2020, in a highly controversial move, the Minnesota Board of Public Defense voted 4–2 against re-appointing Moriarty.
+On September 30, 2020, the Minnesota Board of Public Defense voted 4–2 against re-appointing Moriarty.
 During the six-hour board meeting, Moriarty rebutted accusations made against her, saying she was being attacked because of her advocacy for her clients and against racial injustices.
 Moriarty accused the board of sexism and holding a double standard regarding her advocacy for clients and staff.
 Moriarty clashed with Ward, who she said bullied and harassed her, belittling her by calling her "young lady."

 On June 22, 2021, the Minnesota Board of Public Defense agreed to pay Moriarty a $300,000 settlement.
 The state board did not admit wrongdoing, but it "agreed to a complete settlement of all of the disputes" between state leadership and Moriarty, avoiding a future lawsuit, according to the out-of-court settlement.
 In return, Moriarty officially retired from the Hennepin County Public Defender's Office.